gocd/docs.go.cd/content/configuration/configuration_reference.md

 </pipeline>
 ```

-If instead, we want the `Server` pipeline to run when the stage `commonLib2/distStage` passes but not on `commonLib1/pkgStage`, we can set the `ignoreForScheduling` to `true` on the `commonLib1/pkgStage` material:
+If instead, we want the `Server` pipeline to run when the stage `commonLib2/distStage` passes but not on `commonLib1/pkgStage`, we can set the `ignoreForScheduling` flag to `true` on the `commonLib1/pkgStage` material:

 ```xml
 <pipeline name="Server">